Karen Campbell - Obituary

-In addition to her father, Karen is predeceased by her oldest brother David.
-She is survived by her mother Cathleen of Milton, FL her brother John and his wife Marivic of Milton FL, her brother James Campbell and his wife Patricia of Hooksett, NH, and her brother Mark Campbell and wife Emily of Colorado Springs, CO, and several nieces and nephews.
+In addition to her father, Karen is predeceased by her oldest brother, David.
+She is survived by her mother, Cathleen of Milton, Fla.; her brother, John and his wife, Marivic, of Milton Fla.; her brother, James Campbell and his wife, Patricia, of Hooksett, N.H.; and her brother, Mark Campbell and wife, Emily, of Colorado Springs, Colo.; and several nieces and nephews.

 Services will be held at The Pace Community Church at a future date.
 Donations in her name can be made to the American Cancer Society